Poetry for Children & Teens: Home

 For addtional Information contact:

-For National Poetry Month 2014, The Academy of American Poets (www.poets.org) has created a new project titled Poet-to-Poet.
-This is a multimedia educational project that invites young people in grades 3-12 to write poems in response to those shared by some of the award-winning poets who serve on the Academy of American Poets Board of Chancellors.
+In 2014, The Academy of American Poets (www.poets.org) created a project titled Poet-to-Poet.
+This multimedia educational project invites young people in grades 3-12 to write poems in response to those shared by some of the award-winning poets who serve on the Academy of American Poets Board of Chancellors.
+The submission period has ended but over 1000 poems were published!

 The Poetry App http://www.poetryfoundation.org/mobile may not be specifically geared toward kids, but I think it has a lot to offer younger users.
 First and foremost, the app presents over one hundred classic poems from sixteen of the world’s greatest poets — including W. H. Auden, Emily Dickinson, Robert Frost, Elizabeth Bishop, William Butler Yeats, and Sylvia Plath.
 Additionally, each poem available to read is paired with an audio recitation performed by one of thirty critically acclaimed actors and performers.